 Many captive agents dream of transitioning to independence and running their own book of business.
 Becoming an independent agent comes with many benefits, including the freedom to run your business the way you like, the ability to offer a wider range of insurance products and services, and the opportunity to earn more money.

-However, if you’re thinking about transitioning from a captive to independent agent, it’s important to have all your ducks in a row.
+However, if you’re thinking about transitioning from a captive to an independent agent, it’s important to have all your ducks in a row.
 Read on for your checklist for transitioning to independence.
 Should you have any questions afterward, feel free to contact our team at Good Life Insurance Associates.

 Being a captive agent provides you with income stability.
 While your paycheck may vary based on the commissions you earn, you also likely earn a stable base pay that you can always count on.
 You lose that stability when you become an independent agent.